unique379r/strspy/README.md

 # strspy
 ![](STRspyLogo.png)

-STRspy: A pipeline to detect regions of short tandem repeats in a given sample.
+STRspy: A pipeline to detect regions of short tandem repeats in Long Read.

 ## Overview